Welcome to The Ultimate Phalanx

 Hi there!
-Welcome to the primer of my mono-white ultimate army-synergy deck, commanded by Odric, Lunarch Marshal.
+Welcome to the primer of this mono-white ultimate army-synergy deck, commanded by Odric, Lunarch Marshal.
 It aims to flood the battlefield with an army of creatures that bring a plethora of combat-abilities to bear.
 During combat, Odric then allocates these abilities to all forces under his command.
 This creates a cohesive phalanx of very versatile, hard-to-stop creatures.
-I play this in casual formats, but of course I welcome anyone to try and play this competetively!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+This deck is played in casual formats.
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome to try!
+Feel free to comment on anything you (dis)like throughout this primer; hopefully you will enjoy it!

 Combat abilities determine the outcome of creatures battling each other; in many cases more so than the creatures’ power and toughness scores.
 The more abilities a creature has, the higher its chances are to exploit a weakness in the opponents’ defenses.
 Odric gives my forces the ultimate edge on this front.
 During attacks/defenses, he basically grants all my creatures all abilities that each individual creature on my side has.
 He has a nice, average 3 power and 3 toughness and with a starting CMC of 4 (of which only one is ), he is relatively easy to (re)cast.